Reading and Writing Intervention

-Reading Intervention might be appropriate if your child is able to read but complains about reading - makes statements like “I hate to read” or “it’s too hard” - or otherwise demonstrates resistance to reading.
+Reading and/or Writing Intervention might be appropriate if your child is able to read/write but complains about it or is a poor speller – makes statements like “I hate to read/write” or “it’s too hard” – or otherwise demonstrates resistance to reading and writing.

 Dynamic Therapy Specialists’ approach: